Asamaurdhava/odin-recipes/README.md

 # Odin Recipes

-> *"I like creating recipes using HTML where structure acts like ingredients"*
+> *"I like creating recipes using HTML where structure acts like ingredients and CSS is the spice"*

 A structured recipe website demonstrating fundamental HTML concepts through culinary presentation.
 This project explores the parallels between code organization and recipe methodology.